Multicritical quantum sensors driven by symmetry-breaking: Preliminaries

 Here $\hat{c}^{\dagger}_j$ ($\hat{c}_j$) is the creation (annihilation) operator at site $i$ of a spinless fermion, $L$ is the number of lattice sites, $\mu$ is an on-site potential and $\Delta$ is the superconducting $p$-wave pairing amplitude.
 This model has a rich topological phase diagram~\cite{Leijnse2012, Elliot2015,Maity2019,Pezze2017}, which can be characterized via a topological invariant, the winding number, $w$.
 Two critical lines $\mu= \pm 2$ and $\Delta = 0$ set apart three topologically distinct phases: a trivial phase for $|\mu| > 2$ with $w=0$, one topologically non-trivial phase for $|\mu| < 2$ with $w=1$ for $\Delta > 0$, and another topologically non-trivial phase for $|\mu| < 2$ with $w=-1$ for $\Delta < 0$.
+A schematic representation of these phases and the associated critical lines is shown in Fig.~\ref{fig:schematic}.
 The one-dimensional Kitaev model hosts Majorana Zero Modes \cite{Hasan2010, Asboth2016} in the topological phases at both of its ends.
-The intersections of two critical lines marks two multicritical points in the system.
+The intersections of two critical lines mark two multicritical points in the system.
 The multicritical point connects two topologically non-trivial phases with a topologically trivial phase.
 Topological properties of a $p$-wave spin-less superconductor have been studied from different points of views in recent years \cite{PhysRevB.83.155429,Sau2012,PhysRevB.84.214528,degottardi2011topological,DeGottardi2013,Thakurathi2013,Maity2019,Fraxanet2021}.
 There has been several proposals and experimental efforts for physical realization of the Kitaev $p$-wave model \cite{Fu2008,Sau2012,mourik2012signatures,Deng2012,Das2012, Fulga_2013, Nadj-Perge2014, Xu2016, Xing2018, Dvir2023,Liu2022, Zhang2023}.

 \emph{Many-body ground state}.-- The ground state of the Kitaev model under anti-periodic boundary conditions (ABC) is a many-particle state which is given by,

 where $ u_k = (\mathcal{E}_k + z_k)/E_k$ and $v_k ={iy_k}/E_k$.
 Here $E_k={\sqrt{2 \mathcal{E}_k(\mathcal{E}_k + z_k)}}$ with $\mathcal{E}_k = 2\sqrt{(\cos k + \frac{\mu}{2})^2 + \frac{1}{4}\Delta^2 \sin^2k}$, $y_k = -\Delta \sin k$ and $z_k = -\mu - 2\cos k$.
 The ground state is a superposition of states with multiple particle numbers but all are from even parity sector.